shumwaymark/sentinelcam/README.rst

    :alt: DataPump to DataFeed flow

-The ``DataFeed`` and ``DataPump`` subclasses extend the imageZMQ base classes with support for sending and receiving both ``pandas.DataFrame`` objects, and lists of ``timestamps``.
-This
-helps keep everything in the same serialization context underpinning imageZMQ, with consistent image transport technology throughout the system.
+The ``DataFeed`` and ``DataPump`` subclasses extend the imageZMQ base classes with support for sending and receiving both pandas DataFrame objects, and lists of timestamps.
+This helps keep everything in the same serialization context underpinning imageZMQ, with consistent image transport technology throughout the system.

-Status: working proof of concept, still evolving.

 Internally, the first element of the (text, data) tuple returned to the Data Feed has been reserved for carrying a yet-to-be-implememted response code from the **datapump**.

+  **Status**: working proof of concept, still evolving.

 .. code-block:: python